Shreyasramakrishna90/starter-academic/content/publication/p10/index.md

 ---
-title: "A CPS toolchain for learning-based systems: demo abstract"
+title: "ReSonAte: A Runtime Risk Assessment Framework for Autonomous Systems"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - Charles Hartsell
-- Nagabhushan Mahadevan
 - Shreyas Ramakrishna
 - Abhishek Dubey
+- Daniel Stojcsics
-- Theodore Bapty
+- Nagabhushan Mahadevan
 - Gabor Karsai

 # Author notes (optional)